Jiansheng-Chen/GCN-PFCE/README.md

 In this paper, we propose a novel graph convolution network with a POS-aware filter and context enhancement mechanism (GCN-PFCE).
 Specifically, a gating unit controlled by POS, which can learn the correlation between POS and keyword distribution, is added after each graph convolution layer.
 Besides, a parallel structure between BERT and GCN is implemented to enhance the context understanding ability of GCN-based methods in a better way.
 The proposed model achieves significant improvement over competitive baseline methods on ACE2005 dataset.

-**In order to make the code easy to understand, we are integrating the code.
-We will try our best to provide the complete source code before the conference starts.**

 ## Datasets&DataFormat

 In this paper, we use ACE2005  to implement all the experiments.
 It can be download from: The ACE 2005 dataset can be downloaded from：[ACE 2005 Multilingual Training Corpus - Linguistic Data Consortium](https://catalog.ldc.upenn.edu/LDC2006T06)